syedaliahzum/Bitcoin-Fee-Prediction-Website/README.md

-🚀 Bitcoin Fee Prediction Website
+### Bitcoin Fee Prediction Website ###
-This project presents a machine learning-powered web application that accurately predicts Bitcoin transaction fees based on transaction attributes like size, weight, input/output count, and fee rate per kilobyte.
-The goal is to help users optimize transaction costs by estimating appropriate fees in real-time.
+This project is a machine learning-based web application that predicts Bitcoin transaction fees using transaction-specific attributes such as size, weight, number of inputs/outputs, and fee per kilobyte.
+It aims to help users estimate optimal fees for faster and more cost-effective confirmations.

-🔍 Overview
+## Overview ##
-Problem: Bitcoin transaction fees can fluctuate significantly, and setting an inappropriate fee can result in delayed confirmations or unnecessary cost.
+Problem: Bitcoin fees vary with network congestion, and choosing the wrong fee can lead to delays or overpayment.

-Solution: This tool uses a trained deep neural network (DNN) model to predict the expected transaction fee using historical blockchain data.
+Solution: A deep learning model predicts the required transaction fee using historical data.

-🧠 Machine Learning
+## Machine Learning ##
-A deep neural network was trained using over 900,000 real Bitcoin transactions.
+Trained on over 900,000 Bitcoin transactions

-Features used:
+# Features: #

 Transaction size

 Weight

-Number of inputs/outputs
+Number of inputs and outputs

 Fee per KB

-All data was preprocessed with log transformation and standardized using StandardScaler.
+Data was log-transformed and scaled using StandardScaler.

-📊 Performance
+# Model Performance #
 R² Score: 0.9992

-MAE: ~21.55 sats
+Mean Absolute Error (MAE): ~21.55 sats

-Accuracy (±2%): ~98%
+Accuracy within ±2%: ~98%

-🌐 Web Interface (Optional if applicable)
+Web Interface (if applicable)
-If hosted as a web application (e.g., via Streamlit or Flask), users can:
+The optional web app allows users to:

-Input transaction details
+Input transaction attributes

-Get predicted fee instantly
+Instantly receive a fee prediction

 Estimate potential fee savings

-📂 Files & Structure
+## Project Structure ##
-transaction_data.csv – Raw data
+transaction_data.csv – Raw dataset

 new_transaction_model.keras – Trained DNN model

-scaler123.pkl – Standard scaler used for preprocessing
+scaler123.pkl – Preprocessing scaler

-notebooks/ – All model training and evaluation steps in Jupyter Notebooks
+notebooks/ – Jupyter notebooks for training and evaluation

-predict.py or app.py – Script to run the prediction engine or web app (if implemented)
+app.py or predict.py – Script for running predictions or web interface

-📈 Technologies Used
+## Technologies Used ##
 Python, TensorFlow, Keras

 Pandas, NumPy, Scikit-learn

-Matplotlib, Seaborn (for analysis)
+Matplotlib, Seaborn

-(Optional) Streamlit or Flask for frontend
+(Optional) Streamlit or Flask for UI

-✅ How to Run
+## How to Run ##
-Clone the repo
+Clone the repository

-Install required packages from requirements.txt
+Install dependencies

-Load model and scaler
+Load the model and scaler

-Run the prediction script or web interface
+Run app.py (or your prediction script)